ibm-cloud-docs/billing-usage/subscription_codes.md

 1. Enter the subscription code, and click **Apply**.

    If you have separate codes for platform and support credit, apply the platform subscription code first, then apply the support subscription code.

+To manually apply the subscription code to a new account, complete the following steps:

+1. Go [create an {{site.data.keyword.cloud_notm}} account](/registration), and enter the required information.
+1. Click **Register with a code** instead of entering your credit card information.
+1. Click **Create account**.

 If you don't know your seller, the codes are applied in the wrong order, or you experience issues with applying the codes, [contact {{site.data.keyword.Bluemix_notm}} Support](/docs/get-support?topic=get-support-using-avatar).